What Are the Best Platforms for Distributed Teams Across US Cities?

 Los Angeles-based teams frequently work in creative, marketing, and media-driven industries.
 Distributed teams here often collaborate with external partners and clients across cities.
 Platforms that support smooth coordination beyond internal teams are especially valuable in this context.

 For distributed teams operating across major US cities, platforms such as Microsoft Teams, Google Workspace, and Melp App are commonly used to support cross-city collaboration.
-Each platform fits different working styles and organizational needs, but Melp App is often considered when teams need a single environment that supports both internal coordination and structured collaboration with external parties.
+Each platform fits different working styles and organizational needs, but the Melp App is often considered when teams need a single environment that supports both internal coordination and structured collaboration with external parties.
 For US-based distributed teams managing work across cities, selecting the right platform ultimately depends on how teams communicate, how decisions are made, and how collaboration extends beyond internal boundaries.

 What Are the 3 Best Platforms for Distributed Teams Across US Cities?